 The question of how to become a cosmetic dentist is not as complex as you may think.
 Thanks to new digital technologies and techniques, cosmetic treatments that were once referred out to specialised cosmetic practitioners, can now be offered by general dental practices as part of a patient’s routine oral care.

-From veneers to simple tooth whitening treatments, the friendly neighbourhood dental practice can now become a high-tech cosmetic clinic with a new range of treatments on the menu.
+From composite resin veneers to simple tooth whitening treatments, the friendly neighbourhood dental practice can now become a high-tech cosmetic clinic with a new range of cosmetic dental treatments and treatment options on the menu.
 And there’s relatively little investment required.

 The key is to partner with a good cosmetic dental lab.
-At Avant, we’ve already invested in the digital technology that will underpin your cosmetic treatments, and can set up simple workflows that will transform your general dental practice into a cutting-edge cosmetic clinic.
+At Avant, we’ve already invested in the digital technology that will underpin your cosmetic dental treatments and can set up simple workflows that will transform your general dental practice into a cutting-edge cosmetic clinic.

 “There’s much more awareness of cosmetic dentistry today than in previous years,” he says.
 “Cosmetic products like Invisalign have brought in a lot of patients.
 Tooth whitening has also become very mainstream.”

 Dr Dey explains that Invisalign and over-the-counter tooth whitening kits are only the tip of the iceberg.
 He says there is opportunity for dentists to take cosmetic dentistry much further.